tna76874/hdhweg-homeschooling-stack/README.md

 ### Aim

 These ansible playbook aims to setup a stack of homeschooling (Fernunterricht) tools on a single (virtual) server.
 The installation process, and much more important, the update process should be as less work as possible.
 All the tools of these playbook are deployed as self-updating docker-compose configurations.
 This will help you to set up a DSGVO compliant infrastructure for your school with **minimal efforts**.
 With your [Jitsi Meet](https://github.com/jitsi/jitsi-meet)  installation you can perform video-conferences including screen-mirroring - the configurations for the best performance are automatically included by this playbook.
 [Rocket.Chat](https://github.com/RocketChat/Rocket.Chat) is somehow a mix-up between Whatsapp and Discord and and nice way to communicate in chats with colleagues and students.
-When it comes to exchange files and collaborative working on "excel" tables and text documents, [cryptpad](https://github.com/xwiki-labs/cryptpad) is the suitable tool.
+When it comes to exchange files and collaboratively working on "excel" tables and text documents, [cryptpad](https://github.com/xwiki-labs/cryptpad) is the suitable tool.
 With a very simple structured [whiteboard](https://github.com/cracker0dks/whiteboard) you can collaborative work on a common blackboard together with students.
 Having a common platform to talk to each other is quite important right now.
 To keep up your lessons and the social structure of your school, you can use [Mumble](https://www.mumble.info/) as a voice-chat server.

 > **Contributions are always welcome -- feel free to join this project.**